A Whole Day Playing with IPFS

 .pbffiles which are then served via the Amazon Simple Storage Service (AWS S3).

-And then comes another very important detail: the latency of the IPNS name resolution: according to performed tests out in the Academy, the average resolution time is about
+And then comes another critical detail: the latency of the IPNS name resolution: according to performed tests out in the Academy, the average resolution time is about

 10 seconds–but it was easy to get requests that took